lemuslau/bikesharing/README.md

 NYC CitiBike Total Rides by Time of Day

 This chart displays the number of bike rides initiated during each hour of the day, totaled across the entire month of August.
 We can see peak usage during morning rush hour and end-of-workday commute times.
 What is also of note is the low-usage hours between 2 AM and 5 AM.
 These hours would be the best times to conduct bike repairs and redistribution of bikes from full stations to less-full stations.

-NYC CitiBike Peak Use Hours

-A heatmap also helps show weekly usage patterns.
-Once again we can see the heavy bike usage during weekday commute times, and weekend usage is spread throughout the middle of the day.
-An interesting anomaly is the relatively low bike usage during Wednesday's end-of-day commute.
-It could be useful to explore reasons for this (system outage, Wednesday holidays in August, something less obvious?), but it could just be an arbitrary anomaly.
-Also, we can still see that low-usage time in the early morning hours, every day of the week.

 NYC CitiBike Bike Usage Spread